kfoozminus/cheatsheets/kubernetes.md

 - `kubectl rollout status deploy <name>`
 - `kubectl get pods --show-labels`
 - deployment creates pods and automatically make labels with `pod-template-hash-value`
-- replicaset name = deploy-name + pod-template-hash-value (QJenny - k8s said this should match, in my pc, doesn't match)
+- replicaset name = deploy-name + pod-template-hash-value (UJenny - k8s said this should match, in my pc, doesn't match)
 - don't change pod-template-hash label (it is generated by hashing PodTemplate)
 - deleting a deploy, deletes the corresponding replicaset
-- updating podTemplate of a deploy, creates a new replicaset, but don't destroy the old one - just makes replicas = 0 (QJenny something to do with `deploymentspec.revisionHistory`? to rollback?)
+- updating podTemplate of a deploy, creates a new replicaset, but don't destroy the old one - just makes replicas = 0
 - `deploymentspec.revisionHistoryLimit` number of old replicasets to allow rollback - defaults to 10. if 0, all replicaset with 0 replica will be deleted
 ```
 spec: